Get money-saving tips in your inbox.

 4 mins

-Often, seniors in these facilities end up selling their houses or condos and go from homeowners to tenants.
-As a result, they won’t need a traditional home insurance policy.
+This transition can be challenging, especially when it comes to insurance.
+Often, seniors in these facilities sell their houses or condos and go from homeowners to tenants, meaning they no longer need a traditional home insurance policy.

-What type of insurance coverage is best for a senior in this situation?
-By and large, tenants insurance will do just fine, but there are a few cases where it won’t be adequate.
+So, what type of insurance coverage is best for a senior in this situation?
+Generally, tenant insurance will do just fine, but there are a few cases where it won’t be adequate, and additional coverage will be needed

-How contents insurance works in long-term care and assisted living in Canada
+How does insurance work in long-term care and assisted living?

 “You might be talking about, depending on the facility, your clothes, maybe some limited furniture, pots, pans, glasses, or kitchenware,” says Rob de Pruis, national director of consumer and industry relations at the Insurance Bureau of Canada.

-Anything left in a storage facility is protected through standard personal property coverage (home insurance, condo, or tenant insurance) for about 90 days or the length of the policy, whichever is shorter.
-Anyone leaving items in a storage facility for longer should consider a self-storage policy.
+If you’re a senior with items in a storage facility, they will be protected through standard personal property coverage (home insurance, condo, or tenant insurance) for about 90 days or the length of the policy, whichever is shorter.
+For longer storage periods, consider a self-storage policy.

 How seniors can obtain contents coverage through their adult children